Frequently Asked Questions (FAQ)

-- Cheque, money order or credit card (Visa or Mastercard only).
+- Credit card (Visa or Mastercard only) or cheque.
 Note: While it is possible for members to pay by mailing in their credit card details, U3A does not recommend this payment method because credit card details may be stolen.

-- At the U3A offices in Hughes or Cook
+- At U3A offices in Hughes or Cook

-- Cash, cheque, money order, EFTPOS using a debit card or credit card (Visa or Mastercard only)
+- By EFTPOS using a debit card or credit card (Visa or Mastercard only), cash or cheque

 Our membership year runs from 1 January to 31 December.